lattinA518/libregent/README.md

 # libregent

-A C++20 library for rule-based syntactic text simplification, based on the RegenT system by Siddharthan et al.
+A C++20 library for rule-based syntactic text simplification, based on the RegenT system.

 #### Why does this exist?

-Siddharthan proved it works.
+Siddharthan et al. proved it works.
 Nobody compiled it.
 Here's some C++ and a makefile.

 ## Overview